 We have shown that deletion of a subset of copies in a movement chain is not the only strategy available to deliver a linearizable string.
 Through the lens of low-adjunct extraction in a subset of K'ichean (Mayan) languages, we proposed that copies can also undergo substitution by a particular morpheme (here wi).
-This substitution is equally successful in circumventing a linearization paradox.
+This substitution is as successful as deletion in circumventing a linearization paradox.